xgrommx/purescript-split/generated-docs/Data/Common.md

 ``` purescript
 type Splitter l a = { delimiter :: Delimiter l a, delimPolicy :: DelimPolicy, condensePolicy :: CondensePolicy, initBlankPolicy :: EndPolicy, finalBlankPolicy :: EndPolicy }
 ```

+A splitting strategy for a `l`.

+* `delimiter` What delimiter to split on
+* `delimPolicy` What to do with delimiters (drop from output, keep as separate elements in output, or merge with previous or following chunks)
+* `condensePolicy` What to do with multiple consecutive delimiters
+* `initBlankPolicy` Drop an initial blank?
+* `finalBlankPolicy` Drop a final blank?